nao1215/sqly/website/content/reference.md

 script: a `.save` that cannot write exits `4` as line 9 of a piped script exactly as it does on its own.

-A dot-command written wrong is a `2`, whichever command it is. `.header` with no table name, `.mode` naming a mode that does not exist, `.save` with two arguments, `.ls` with two paths — none of them ran, so none of them is a `1`.
+A dot-command written wrong is a `2`, whichever command it is. `.describe` with no table name, `.mode` naming a mode that does not exist, `.save` with two arguments, `.ls` with two paths — none of them ran, so none of them is a `1`.
 What the command does once it is accepted is classified on its own: `.cd` to a directory that is not there exits `1`, because that command ran and failed.